Thai PM faces negligence charges as protest leader broaches talks

 The NACC is investigating at least 15 cases against Yingluck and her party members, ranging from allegations of corruption in water projects to moves to make the Senate a fully elected body, which a court has ruled illegal.

-It alleges Yingluck was negligent for not ending the rice subsidy programme which it says was riddled with corruption.
+It alleges Yingluck was negligent for not ending the rice subsidy program which it says was riddled with corruption.
 If found guilty, she faces removal from office and a five-year ban from politics.

 After a one-hour meeting between her legal team and NACC officials, Yingluck was given until March 14 to defend herself, with the possibility of extending that.